scipy-conference/scipy_proceedings/papers/safir_zain_22/main.rst

 contains 2D slices from computed tomography images from the Liver Tumor Segmentation Benchmark – the labels correspond to the classification of 11 different body organs.
-The decision to use a second dataset was motivated because the as the claims are tested over more datasets, the results supporting the claims become more generalizable.
-The decision to use the OrganAMNIST dataset specifically is motivated in part due to the the Quinn Research Group working on similar tasks for biomedical imaging (:cite:`Zain2020TowardsAU`).
-It is also motivated in part because OrganAMNIST is a more difficult dataset, at least for a the classfication task, as the leading accuracy for MNIST is .9991 (:cite:`DBLP:journals/corr/abs-2008-10400`) while the leading accuracy for OrganAMNIST is .951
+The decision to use a second dataset was motivated because as the claims are tested over more datasets, the results supporting the claims become more generalizable.
+The decision to use the OrganAMNIST dataset specifically is motivated in part due to the Quinn Research Group working on similar tasks for biomedical imaging (:cite:`Zain2020TowardsAU`).
+It is also motivated in part because OrganAMNIST is a more difficult dataset, at least for the classfication task, as the leading accuracy for MNIST is .9991 (:cite:`DBLP:journals/corr/abs-2008-10400`) while the leading accuracy for OrganAMNIST is .951